webqit/webqit/README.md

 # The WebQit Project

+The tooling, cloud, and community for web native development!

-"*Bank more on the web platform and less on abstractions!*" - WebQit
+*Bank more on the web platform and less on abstractions!*

 ## What We're Working On